rmitchellPitzer/cs124-1/docs/design.md

 - **Lab 4 update** Honestly, there's so much more I wish I could have put into this and wish I could have learned how to do.
 I wish I could have figured out how to tell when things are on screen, and to add more styling to the sidebar in a way that didn't conflict with flexboxes, but I have spent so much time on this lab that I am so proud to finally turn this in.
 This has been so much work, and while I know there will be so much more work in getting firebase and user log in working, I can not wait to finally get that finished as well. also I'm very proud of the way it looks in landscape mode. it just seems to fill the viewport way more, and I'm also very proud of the customizability of it.
 I feel that being able to add sections and change all section names makes it more versatile in what it can be used for instead of just a tasks app.

 **Lab 3 Update:** I think I'm really proud of the whole design.
 I really really like how the priority menu looks now, with options for sorting having icons showing whether it will be sorted descending or ascending.
 I also like the new colors in the priority task button.

+**Lab 5 Update:** It is my baby, and i am proud of it, and I especially like the splash screen.

+**Lab 5.1 Update:** As critical as I am of this lab, and this project as a whole, I am so proud of this.
+I really enjoyed working on this and building something over the course of the semester, while learning about React, Javascript, redux, authentication, databases, and design principles.
+I may not have finished this lab, and I may have spent hours nearly every night working on these lab assignments, but it was so much fun to work on this.
+I'm also really proud of the layout of the splash screen and the design in landscape mode there's also a dumb joke in it about how, .IO means input output, but the top-level domain .IO is indian ocean.

+Now to hopefully start lab6!